DIFFERENT TYPES OF CONCENTRATES

 When they appeared on the market, vaporizers were very expensive.
 But thanks to new technologies, many portable models are now quite affordable.
 Initially, portable vaporizers could only be used with solvent-extracted concentrates such as BHO and CO₂, but today many models can be used with various concentrates, including bubble hash.

 Dabbing is done with a dab rig.
 This rig should have some necessary elements: first, a glass or metal nail, heated and applied to the concentrate.
 You also need a way to heat the nail.
-You can achieve this with a torch lighter or by purchasing an electronic nail, which heats up automatically.
+You can achieve this with a torch lighter or by purchasing an electronic pin, which heats up automatically.

 Also, you need a hookah.
 The glass “bowl,” which would have contained several types of cannabis flowers in a previous life, is replaced by a dabbing accessory.
 This accessory includes a dome.
 There are also “domeless” rigs, and they have a piece that combines the functions of the dome and the nail.